tim-fan/location_of_interest_checker/README.md

     * Color lines by distance
     * Widgets for filtering by distance, time etc.
 * Look into connecting directly to Google API to extract location history, rather than requiring manual export.
+* Add a flag to match to closest location record (in time) in cases where no location history is present within the timebounds of a given location of interest
+    * alternatively, specify a maximum association time (e.g. match to records up to 1hr outside event interval)?
 * Better configurability:
     * support different timezones?
 Different source datasets?
     * support different filtering start-times